Top 10 Thanksgiving Tips

 - Home Life

-It’s almost time to gather around the table with all of your family and friends and enjoy your favorite Thanksgiving festivities.
+It's almost time to gather around the table with all of your family and friends and enjoy your favorite Thanksgiving festivities.
 Are you hosting Thanksgiving in your home this season?
 Are you ready?
-Here are 10 Thanksgiving Tips to help get you ready for Turkey Day in your home:
+Here are ten tips to help you get ready for Thanksgiving:

 1. Organize Your Home

 This might seem like one of the least desired tasks of preparing for Thanksgiving but it's definitely very important.
 It's best to get the cleaning over with as soon as possible.
 I recommend cleaning and organizing all common room space that will be utilized when guests arrive on Thanksgiving Day.
 This includes your living room, dining room, hallways, kitchen and bathrooms.
 You may want to even clean out your refrigerator or freezer to make room for all of your Thanksgiving delicacies.
 For more information on a prepping your kitchen this holiday season, check out Stress Free Kitchen Organization.